-The remedial order under the Convention Rights Compliance (Scotland) Act 2001, amends the system of higher level disclosures in Scotland which ensures that a fair balance is struck between the rights of individuals with a criminal record to respect for their private life and the public interest in ensuring that organisations wishing to employ people in sensitive positions still receive sufficient information about relevant spent convictions to inform their recruitment decisions.
-This amended system provides that, in certain specified circumstances, individuals will have the right to apply to a sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.
+The Draft Remedial Order under the 2001 Act amends the system of higher level disclosures in Scotland which ensures that a fair balance is struck between the rights of individuals with a criminal record to respect for their private life and the public interest in ensuring that organisations wishing to employ people in sensitive positions still receive sufficient information about relevant spent convictions to inform their recruitment decisions.
+This amended system provides that, in certain specified circumstances, individuals will have the right to apply to a Sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.

-The major benefit is to the individual who's rights under Article 8 of ECHR will be protected.
+The major benefit is to the individual whose rights under Article 8 of ECHR will be protected.
 Scottish Ministers, in issuing higher level disclosures, will be acting compatibly with the ECHR.